The American Council on Exercise Meets The Adaptive Resistance Exercise Machine (ARX)

 We want to see a Weight Lifting group doing a strength protocol up against an ARX group doing a strength protocol.

 And so on.
-The reason ARX will always come out on top is because ARX maximizes every component of the exercise stimulus, without compromise or restriction.
+The reason ARX will always come out on top is that ARX maximizes every component of the exercise stimulus, without compromise or restriction.

 Welcome to the 21st century of exercise!